stepandev1993/jira-search-analytics/README.md

 This is required only to read issue metadata from your Jira search results and render local visualizations.

 ## Contact

-If you have privacy questions, contact the publisher through the Chrome Web Store listing contact information.
+If you have privacy questions or support requests, contact:
+Email: stepan.usa.acc1993@gmail.com